Free tools for UK Thai restaurants

 What UK Thai operators ask most

 From 1 April 2026, the National Living Wage (NLW) for workers aged 21 and over rises to £12.71 per hour, up from £12.21 — a 4.1% increase.
 The 18–20 rate rises from £10.00 to £10.85/hr (8.5%), and the apprentice/16–17 rate rises from £7.55 to £8.00/hr (6.0%).
+For full details on employer obligations, see ACAS guidance on NMW entitlement.
 Use the free NLW calculator above to model the exact cost for your team.

 It depends on your team size and age mix.
 A typical small Thai restaurant with 6 full-time staff aged 21+ working 40 hours a week faces an additional £6,240 per year in wage costs.
 A mixed-age team of 8 (some 18–20) can face £7,400–£9,800 extra annually when you factor in the higher percentage rise for younger workers.
 The NLW calculator on this page gives you the exact figure for your roster in under 60 seconds.